dev-abuke/fox-form-backend/README.md

 For more info, visit [sequelize docs](https://sequelize.org/docs/v6/other-topics/dialect-specific-things/)

-**Note:** The default and active database is postgresql.
-If you want to use postgresql in your project, you don't need to make any changes.

 | Database | Dialect | Required npm Package(s) |
 | -------- | ------- | ----------------------- |
 | MySQL    | mysql   | `yarn add mysql2`       |